aledco/Roam/RoamNotes/To Do (Today).md

-- Make clock code better
+- Work on energy system